Th-nguyen-Dev/Resume-Resources/README.md

 for all things related to digital arts and computer science.
 I have in-depth experience in Web Design, UI/UX Design, Full-Stack Design, Game Design, and Graphical Programing.
 Additionally, I have over two years of professional experience in the graphic design industry.

-Josh is watching me

 # Skills & Language